Let’s nourish with ease together in your kitchen.

 This offering will be most beneficial with monthly to quarterly collaborations.

-– Learn how to build a meaningful pantry.
+– Learn how to build and maintain a sourdough starter.

-Together let’s establish a few simple recipes to help you feel more comfortable in your own kitchen.
+Together let’s establish a few simple recipes to help you feel more comfortable baking sourdough breads in your own kitchen.

 Still undecided?
 Send me a message and let’s share a conversation together to discover comfort in cooking.
 It took me cooking sola for a year while living in Lima to find the internal light which pointed me to my grandmother and memories of her in the kitchen.